-The members of the Pensions Committee perform duties similar to private trustees and are elected councillors of the County Council and District Councils.
+The Members of the Pension Committee perform duties similar to private trustees and are elected councillors of the County Council and District Councils.
 The Members' Allowance Scheme operates for the remuneration of the Pension Committee.
-Two independent Investment Advisers normally attend Pension Committee meetings.
+Two independent Investment Advisors normally attend Pension Committee meetings.

-The formation of a dedicated Investment Sub Group allows delegation of some investment manager monitoring and appointments, thus speeding up decision making.
-This released limited Committee agenda time and allows Members to focus on the issues that add most value to the Fund.
-The Investment Sub Group will also consider the detail of any regulatory changes to investment limits or national policy changes that are made in this area, reporting to the Pensions Committee on their findings and recommendations.
-The Group comprises three Members of the Pensions Committee (including the Chair of the Committee), Senior Officers of the Council with responsibilities for the management of the Fund including the Section 151 Officer and the senior investment officer to the Fund, Independent Advisors, and Investment Consultants to the Fund at the invitation of the Sub Group.
+The dedicated Investment Sub Group allows delegation of some investment manager monitoring and appointments, thus speeding up decision making.
+This releases limited Committee agenda time and allows Members to focus on the issues that add most value to the Fund.
+The Investment Sub Group also considers the detail of any regulatory changes to investment limits or national policy changes that are made in this area, reporting to the Pensions Committee on their findings and recommendations.
+The Group comprises three Members of the Pensions Committee (including the Chair of the Committee), Senior Officers of the Council with responsibilities for the management of the Fund including the Section 151 Officer and the Senior Manager with the responsibility for the Pensions Fund, Independent Advisors, and Investment Consultants to the Fund at the invitation of the Sub Group.

-A smaller dedicated Investment Sub Group not only enables more nimble decision making but also that the members of the group can receive more intensive training in the relevant areas.
+The smaller, dedicated nature of the Investment Sub Group not only enables more nimble decision making but also means that the members of the group can receive more intensive training in the relevant areas.